Skip to main content

 Yes, women can take testosterone.
 Testosterone is the most abundant biologically active sex hormone in women, important for libido, bone density, muscle mass, and cognition.
 We use small physiologic doses to treat HSDD (hypoactive sexual desire disorder) following global consensus guidelines, even though it is technically off-label in the US.

 Daily low-dose tadalafil mostly helps erections and confidence, not desire itself.
 By improving blood flow consistently, it often makes intimacy easier and reduces performance anxiety, which can indirectly raise desire.
-It is a useful tool alongside hormonal and lifestyle work.
+Sildenafil (Viagra) works on the same plumbing rather than on desire.
+Both are useful tools alongside hormonal and lifestyle work.

 Yes, SSRIs (antidepressants like Lexapro, Zoloft, and Prozac) commonly cause low libido and delayed orgasm in both men and women.
 We never ask patients to stop on their own.
 We coordinate with the prescriber to consider dose changes, switches to bupropion, or strategic add-ons.